Archdiocese of Acerenza

 The Archdiocese of Acerenza (Archidioecesis Acheruntina) is a Latin archdiocese of the Catholic Church in southern Italy, included in the provinces of Lecce and Potenza.
 It has existed as a diocese since the fourth or fifth centuries.
 In the 11th century it was elevated to an archdiocese.

-In 1203 it was united with the diocese of Matera to form the Archdiocese of Acerenza and Matera.
-This was separated again in 1954, recreating the Archdiocese of Acerenza, which briefly became the Diocese of Acerenza in 1976 before reverting to an archdiocese in 1977.
+In 1203, the archdiocese of Acerenza was united with the diocese of Matera to form the Archdiocese of Acerenza and Matera, with one and the same person being bishop of both dioceses, while the two dioceses each maintained their separate existence.
+Matera was separated again in 1954, recreating the Archdiocese of Acerenza, which briefly lost its metropolitan status as a suffragan of the archdiocese of Potenza in 1976.
+It regained its status as an archdiocese in 1977.
 Its metropolitan is the Archdiocese of Potenza-Muro Lucano-Marsico Nuovo.

 History

 Acerenza was certainly an episcopal see in the course of the fifth century, for in 499 we meet with the name of its first known bishop, Justus, in the Acts of the Roman Synod of that year.
 The town was known in antiquity as the "high nest of Acherontia".

 Acerenza was in early imperial times a populous and important town, and a bulwark of the territory of Lucania and Apulia.
 In the Gothic and Lombard period it fell into decay, but was restored by Grimoald II, Duke of Beneventum (687-689).
 An Archbishop of Acerenza (Giraldus) appears in 1063 in an act of donation of Robert Guiscard to the monastery of the Santissima Trinità in Venosa.
+Guiscard himself, who died on 17 July 1985, was buried there.

 For a few years after 968 Acerenza adopted the Greek Rite in consequence of an order of the Byzantine Emperor Nicephorus Phocas (963-969), whereby it was made one of five suffragans of the archdiocese of Otranto, and compelled to acknowledge the jurisdiction of the Patriarch of Constantinople.
+In May 1041, Bishop Stephan (1029–1041) died in battle, fighting for the Greeks against the Normans.

+At the synod held by Pope Nicholas II at Melfi in August 1059, the archbishop of Acerenza and Archbishop Arnulf of Cosenza were delegated to find appropriate bishops for the vacancies at Montepeloso and Tricarico.
+It is conjectured that the title of archbishop and was awarded to Acerenza by Pope Nicholas, since Pope Alexander II (1061–1073) in 1068 merely confirmed the existence of the title of archbishop Arnaldus.
+Archbishop Arnaldus attended the consecration of the abbey church of Montecassino on 1 October 1071.

+In the struggle between the archdiocese of Salerno and its suffragan dioceses, Conza and Acerenza, Pope Urban II ruled on 20 July 1098 that both were subject to Salerno.